Using My Anxiety To Create Catchy Pop Tunes For You!

 When I began singing and then writing my own songs, all these influences seeped into my creativity.
 So did my anxiety and the struggle to overcome it.
 I couldn’t help but write about it because it was, and still is, my truth.
 And, if I truly want to be an artist, that truth must be expressed.

 Let’s start with the oldest song “Losing Yesterday”.
-It’s probably the most direct lyric of dealing with undefined anxieties and thinking that ignoring or denying them is the best (and by best, I mean worst) way to deal with them.
+It’s probably the most direct lyric of dealing with general anxieties and thinking that ignoring or denying them is the best (and by best, I mean worst) way to deal with them.
 The singer is desperate to let go of all these triggers that shake him to his core.
 The problem is they MUST be dealt with to overcome them.
 I also contrasted the troubled lyrics with a bright cheery sounding melody.
 Some of my favorite songs do this.

 The smell of roses makes me wild